US Geography and Regions — Answer Key

 4. The Gulf of Mexico borders the southern coast of the United States.

-The Gulf of Mexico is a large body of water that borders the southern coast of the Southeast region.
+Below states like Texas, Louisiana, and Florida lies the Gulf of Mexico, a large body of water that borders the southern coast of the United States.

 5. The Southeast region has a warm climate with lots of rain.